[3.20] Ice Dancing Queen - Icestorm/Cyclone/CI - Viable For Everything

 This build can run any maps with almost any possible mod combinations.
 Most of them can be ignored, except a few that require special attention:

-If you don't have a Watcher's Eye jewel with +ES gain on hit, then just don't run straight into monster packs, kill them from range.
+If you don't have a Watcher's Eye jewel with +ES gain on hit, then don't face tank anything, kill everything from range.
 Watcher's Eye trivializes the clearing, then you just need to be careful while tanking endgame bosses.

 -12% to Maximum Resistances

-Just be more careful.
-You'll be taking a little more elemental damage, but very few things hit hard enough to hurt this build.
+You'll be taking a bit more elemental damage, but very few things hit hard enough to hurt this build.

 Detailed leveling guide is in the next post.

-Get to lv 38 any way you can (for example: Frost Bomb - Spell Cascade, plus Icicle Mines - Minefield, and Skitterbots).
-Or just the good old Freezing Pulse.
+Get to lv 33-38 any way you can (for example: Icicle Mines - Minefield plus Skitterbots).
+Or the good old Freezing Pulse.

-As soon as you are able to use CwC (lv 38), equip the staff and start cycloning.
-Keep resists maxed.
-Switch to CI after taking the ES leech clusters whenever you feel comfortable - around lv 56-58, definitely should be CI by lv 70.
+As soon as you are able to use the staff, switch to Icestorm.
+At lv 38 start cycloning.
+Or go with the self-cast Intensify setup for massive damage.
+Keep your resists maxed.
+Switch to CI after taking the ES leech nodes whenever you feel comfortable - around lv 52-58, definitely should be CI by lv 70.